 The Sandbox Home directory contains the settings, caches, logs, and plugins for a Development Instance of the IDE.
 This information is stored in a different location than for the installed IDE itself.

 For DevKit-based plugins, the default Sandbox Home location is defined in the IntelliJ Platform Plugin SDK.
-See specifying the Sandbox Home for DevKit Projects for more information.
-The default Sandbox Home directory location for DevKit-based plugin projects is:
+See the Setting Up a Theme Development Environment for information about how to set up Sandbox Home in IntelliJ Platform SDK.

 Development Instance Settings, Caches, Logs, and Plugins